ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ## References in codeblocks

-If the language inside the codeblock is typescript or javascript, ts-docs will try link every reference used in the code.
+If the language inside the codeblock is typescript or javascript, ts-docs will try to link every reference used in the code.

 ```ts
 import { Generator } from "ts-docs";